 25. How Do Snow Leopards Hunt – Snow Leopard Hunting

-- A snow leopard chases its prey and usually use the broken terrain for its conceal approach.
+- A snow leopard chases its prey and usually uses the broken terrain for its conceal approach.

-- It chases its prey across icy surface, snow, and stones.
+- It chases its prey across icy surfaces, snow, and stones.
 Its broad paws provide traction on the icy surface just like snowshoes.